Literature Walking Tours in London

 “It was highly informative yet accessible to everyone.
 Our group was mostly English students, but even the ones in our group that didn’t study English had a great time.
 Would definitely go again.” – Mike Brown, President of Queen Mary University of London Literature Society

-I’m experienced in designing tours for specific areas and events.
-Whether it’s a tour about local graffiti for The Canals Project: Street Art on the Waterways or a walk celebrating the suffragette movement for The Wilding Festival, I weave stories and local history with poems and spoken word to create new and entertaining productions.
+I love finding new walks and have designed tours for specific areas and events such as a graffiti tour for The Canals Project: Street Art on the Waterways or a walk celebrating the suffragette movement for The Wilding Festival.
+I weave stories and local history with poems and spoken word to create new and entertaining productions.

 As well as performances, I also create trails by physically adding poetry to a site, whether it’s a series of ‘treasure hunt’ style pop-up interventions or a longer-lasting feature.